Bestiary

 • Treulk: An intelligent, carnivorous, plantlike humanoid, often mistaken for a dead tree, which grows up to 25’ tall, has spongy roots roots and bark, thorny branches, and blood for sap.

-• Vampire: Undead creature that survives by drinking the blood of others.
+• Vampire: An undead creature that survives by drinking the blood of others.

-• Warp Cat: A black, human-sized, panther-like creature, native to the astral plane, with six legs and a razor-sharp tentacle growing from each front shoulder.
+• Warp Cat: A black, humanoid-sized, panther-like creature, native to the astral plane, with six legs and a razor-sharp tentacle growing from each front shoulder.

 • Werebeast: A humanoid infected by therianthropy, cursed to shapeshift into an animal form.